Manufactured Homes Versus Modular Houses

 - Assembled at the site by local contractors.

 - On-site assembly at the home site lasts only a few hours to a few days instead of months like site-built homes.

-- Because the factories build so many of these homes, they produce very little waste.
+- Because the factories build so many of these modular and manufactured homes, they produce very little waste.
 Waste reduction helps keep the prices low (and helps the environment).
 Unlike site-built homes that have dumpsters for their waste, a typical factory-built home only produces enough waste to fill a 55-gallon trash can.

 - More cost-effective than “site-built” homes.

 Don't Be Shy.
 Let's Talk!

 Fill out this form and one of our Sales Consultants will be with you ASAP.

 - Are built on a permanent steel frame.

 - Are transported on the homes own wheels and axels.

 - The most square feet for the money.